Understanding psychologically impairing conditions is vital. Depression and burnout are similar but distinct entities.

 No symptom is exclusive to a medical condition, medication, or illicit drug use.

 No medical tests or biomarkers have been routinely identified.
-Two-thirds of all depressed patients have suicidal ideation, and 10 to 15% commit suicide.
+It's estimated that two-thirds of all depressed patients have suicidal ideation.

 Grief is not depression.
 Grief is characterized by feeling empty and memories of the lost person.
 Anhedonia, self-harm, and suicidal ideation are not part of the grief reaction and mourning.
 Self-esteem is preserved.
 Grief requires no medical treatment and resolves in about one year.